 SunTek is another good choice for paint protection, but out of the 3 companies we have mentioned it is 3M that ultimately offer the widest variety with vinyl and paint protection film choices available.
 SunTek protects well though and can be found at a slightly reduced cost in comparison if that is a concern of yours.

-The cost of car wrapping can vary depending on exactly what you want done.
+The cost of car wrapping can vary depending on exactly what you want.

-For example a full car wrap can be anywhere between £700-£2000 depending on the material finish chosen and if there are any unique graphics to be added in, whereas to just have the bonnet paint protected is anywhere from £80 upwards.
+A full car wrap can be anywhere between £700-£2000 depending on the material and finish chosen, and if there are any unique graphics to be added, whereas to just have the bonnet wrapped it’s anywhere from £80 upwards.

-The best thing to do is to check out UK pricing blogs such as the one 3Dom Wraps have, or get in touch with an installer yourself, give them the make and model of your car and see what they can quote you.
+The best thing to do is to check out UK car wrap prices such as the one 3Dom Wraps have, give them the make and model of your car and see what they can quote you.

 Use the menu on the left to browse example of car wrapping, you will see the dramatic effect it has on a vehicle, and priced at less than a respray, wrapping is the way to go in 2015.

 Choose from one of our recommended suppliers and providers.View more →